Industry Standard

 Bullion and Investment Gold Sellers

-Some buyers are interested in bars or coins instead of jewelry.
+Some buyers focus on bars or coins rather than jewelry.
 Investment-focused sellers may offer:

 • Minted gold bars